mbrett5967/mbrett5967/README.md

 - 🌱 I’m currently learning ...

-- C# basics, syntax , libraries etc
+* C# basics, syntax , libraries etc
-- UI platforms, opensource such as Avalonia
+* Ui platforms, opensource such as Avalonia
-- How to commit my first app!
+* How to commit my first app!

-- 📫 How to reach me ...

-- ⚡ Fun fact: ...

 <!---
 mbrett5967/mbrett5967 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.